DeVinci-FabLab/Repository-template/.github/CONTRIBUTING.md

 - Ensure that all tests pass before submitting a pull request.
 - Include instructions on how to run the tests in the README.md file.

+## Commit Messages

+All commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
+This format ensures that the commit messages are easy to read and follow a consistent structure.

+The use of emojis in commit messages is encouraged to make the messages more engaging and easier to understand.

+## Git strategy

+All contributions should follow the [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model.
+The main branches are:

+- `main`: The main branch for the project.
+This branch should always be stable and deployable.
+- `develop`: The development branch for the project.
+All feature branches should be merged into this branch.
+- `feature/*`: Feature branches for new functionality.
+These branches should be merged into the `develop` branch.
+- `hotfix/*`: Hotfix branches for critical bug fixes.
+These branches should be merged into the `main` and `develop` branches.
+- `release/*`: Release branches for preparing a new release.
+These branches should be merged into the `main` and `develop` branches.
+- `support/*`: Support branches for long-term support.
+These branches should be merged into the `main` branch.
+- `docs/*`: Documentation branches for updating the documentation.
+These branches should be merged into the `main` branch.

 ## Archiving

 Each project within the DeVinci Fablab organization should be archived when it is no longer maintained.
 This includes projects that have been completed or abandoned.